olebole/irafdoc/doc/kpnoslit.splot.rst

   The plots are made on the specfied graphics device which is usually to the graphics terminal.
 The initial plot limits are set with the parameters
   <i>xmin, xmax, ymin</i>, and <i>ymax</i>.
 If a limit is INDEF then that limit
   is determined from the range of the data.
-The <tt>"zero"</tt> option may also be set in the <i>options</i> parameter to set the lower intensity limit to zero.
+The <span style="font-family: monospace;">"zero"</span> option may also be set in the <i>options</i> parameter to set the lower intensity limit to zero.
 Other options that may be set to control the initial plot are to exclude the system identification banner, and to select a